Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-If you find Jayesh while playing hide and seek, you lose.
+Jayesh can see the color beningiorer.
+And you haven't even heard about it.

-Updated on: [7/8/2024]
+Updated on: [8/8/2024]
 <!-- #jokeEnd -->